raspberrypilearning/dancing-unicorn-rainbow/en/step_4.md

-## Light an LED: Your Rainbow's Base Colour
+## Light an LED: Your Rainbow's First Colour

 You will now light up the rainbow's first colour.
 Choose any colour you wish, but here we've gone with the Red in the rainbow spectrum
 (Red, Orange, Yellow, Green, Blue, Indigo, Violet)